Rosewater: A quick to knit one skein shawl

 I don’t really know what the magic ingredient is that makes Rosewater so irresistible.
 Maybe it’s the combination of garter stitch and modern lace.
 Or maybe it’s because you get such gorgeous results with simple and effortless knitting.

 And the fact that it’s a perfect project for those single skeins in your stash doesn’t hurt either.
-Pretty much every knitter I know – in real life or online – has a special skein that’s just waiting for the perfect project.
+Pretty much every knitter has that special skein that’s just waiting for the perfect project.

 What yarn to choose?

 You can use your favourite fingering weight yarn for your Rosewater.
-Or try something new!
+Or try something new.
 I knitted mine with Madelinetosh Tosh Sock in one of my favourite colours, Calligraphy.
 And I’ve seen beautiful Rosewater shawls knitted with Holst Garn Supersoft, Manos del Uruguay Fino, The Fibre Co.
 Meadow and Hedgehog Fibres Sock, to name a few.
+All you need is one skein of fingering weight yarn!

 But what if you want to make yours bigger?

-This is also a question I get asked a lot, so I added instructions on how to make your Rosewater shawl bigger to the pattern.
+The pattern includes instructions on how to make your Rosewater shawl bigger.
 So if you happen to have more than one skein of that special yarn, you can now use every single gram of it!